Introduction to MySQL NULLIF() Function

 Examples to Implement NULLIF() function in MySQL

-Below are some example of NULLIF() function:
+Below are some examples of the NULLIF() function:

-1. Using NULLIF() function with Table Column values in the Database
+1. Using NULLIF() function with Table Column values in the database

 CREATE TABLE Employees (EmpID INT PRIMARY KEY AUTO_INCREMENT, EmpNameVarchar(255) NOT NULL, EmpProfileVarchar(255) NOT NULL, EmpSalary INT NOT NULL, EmpPF INT);